-Pre-Professional Certificate Program Pre-Nursing
+Pre-Professional Program Pre-Nursing

-Pre-Nursing Pre-Professional Certificate Overview
+Pre-Nursing Pre-Professional Program Overview

 Nurses are hands-on healthcare professionals that provide patients with direct, personalized care.
 They are important members of the healthcare team and are extensively involved in helping patients with the maintenance and promotion of health, in adapting to acute or chronic illness, and in coping with the final stages of life.
 Nurses work shifts (day, evening, and night) and weekends, and many nursing activities require physical strength.
 Most health care services involve some form of care by nurses.

 Pre-Nursing students at PSU complete a set of prerequisite courses designed to fulfill admission requirements for Bachelor of Science in Nursing (BSN) programs at other institutions.
 Students may also choose to complete a different degree at PSU and then apply to accelerated BSN programs to earn a 2nd undergraduate degree.